Design patterns

 Functions

-Based on observations from projects, the basic model consists of a type element called Function, which includes properties to store the name and description.
+Based on observations at projects, the basic model consists of a type element named Function.
+Typically, the type element Function includes type properties to store the name and description:

 Lifecycle